 As I have slowly brought all these pear varieties into a single location over the years on my hunting properties that are scattered from Central PA to Western NY.
 The results have been amazing when bringing such desirable pears from all over into one central location!
 These trees are all grafted to give you the exact description you see because these are genetically identical to all the original trees I have found.

-A vigorous, standard-sized rootstock (20-30 feet high) that is adaptable to acidic soils, poor soil conditions and fertility.
-Produces a strong well anchored tree, that performs well in heavy soils and is very tolerant of dry and wetter soil.
-As a result, it will be good for more marginal areas like wooded food plots, reclaimed land, shale mountain soil, dryer uplands and ridges as well as tolerating more moist soils.
-I am only selecting the most vigorous standard rootstock to graft onto.
-Due to the increased vigor, the trees grafted onto this rootstock will run slightly bigger.
-This rootstock is cold hardy zones 5 – 8.
+Pear trees are grafted onto the Most vigorous, standard-sized rootstock reaching heights of 20-30 feet.
+This (birch leaf) rootstock is adaptable to acidic soils, poor soil conditions and fertility.
+Produces a strong well anchored tree and performs well in heavy soils.
+As a result, it will be good for more marginal areas like wooded food plots, reclaimed land and shale mountain soils.
+Betulifolia will also do well in dryer uplands and ridges as well as tolerating more moist soils.
+We are only selecting the most vigorous standard rootstock to graft onto.
+This pear rootstock is cold hardy from zone 4 – 8.